December 4, 2012

 Results from a retail investigation into the availability of horsemeat [PDF], undertaken in June 2012 and carried out in Belgium, France and the Netherlands , revealed that the meat can also be found as an indistinguishable ingredient in cheap, fast-food meat snacks.
 So consumers may be completely unaware of the origin of the horsemeat or that they are buying horse at all, due to inadequate labelling.

-Calls for a ban on imports
+Call for a moratorium on imports

 The survey showed 84 per cent of Belgians, 73 per cent of French and 85 per cent of Italians, backed such a measure.